Jem212Mac/the-gabby-gourmand/README.md

 ![Baseline for estimates](documentation/kanban/Baseline_for_estimates.png)

 Since I had no 'velocity' measures to use to give an indication of how many story points I could complete in an iteration, I estimated, based on my baseline user story, that I could complete 50 story points per iteration.
-As such, I ensured that iteration one included no more that 30 story points (60%) that were MUST HAVE or SHOULD HAVE priorities.
+As such, I ensured that iteration one included no more than 30 story points (60%) that were MUST HAVE or SHOULD HAVE priorities.
 The kanban board for iteration one at the outset looked like this:

 ![](documentation/kanban/Iteration1-Must_Should.png)
 ![](documentation/kanban/Iteration1-Could_Wont.png)